+Sometimes, people ask me what differentiates SOD and gigamapping from other approaches and techniques such as service design, mind-mapping and rich picture in soft systems methodology.
 For each of those similar approaches and techniques, there are specific answers.
-Several times, people have mentioned reinventing the wheel when comparing GIGA-mapping to mind-mapping.
-This made me ask two questions: what does it mean to reinvent the wheel, and what kind of wheel is GIGA-mapping?
+Several times, people have mentioned reinventing the wheel – comparing gigamapping to mind-mapping.
+This made me ask what it means to reinvent the wheel, and what kind of wheel is gigamapping?

 It occurs to me that reinventing the wheel is a big achievement!
 Standing on giants’ shoulders is a central idea in science.
 We can only dream of making a fundamental invention; the idea of the new is relative because we always work in a pre-existing social and systemic context.